B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 root@arneis-vm01:~#
 ```

+The installation of the cluster might take a few minutes.
-Wait a few minutes for all the services to be installed, then type the following command to list all the nodes which have joined the cluster:
+Verify the progress listing all the nodes which have joined the cluster:

 ```bash
 kubectl get nodes